EU Parliament passes nature law after political backlash | Headlines

 EU Parliament passes nature law after political backlash

-It is as simple as this: we cannot grow food on dead soil," EU lawmaker Mohammed Chahim said after the vote.
+The decision came after months of political campaigning that exposed deep divisions among EU countries and lawmakers over the proposal, with government leaders warning that Europe is pushing through too many environmental laws as part of its overall green agenda.
 The European People's Party (EPP), the EU Parliament's biggest lawmaker group, led a campaign to reject the plan on the grounds it would harm farmers and endanger food security.

 The European Parliament on Wednesday voted to pass a fiercely contested law to restore degraded natural ecosystems, salvaging the environmental measures that centre-right lawmakers had campaigned to kill off.
 European Union lawmakers adopted the legal proposal with 336 votes in favour, 300 against, and 13 abstentions.
 Lawmakers and member countries will now negotiate the final text, aiming for a deal before EU Parliament elections in 2024.